777uliahshafar/dotfiles/readme.md

 Run `:PlugClean` to remove plugin after remove plugin line in vimrc.
 Run: `:PlugStatus` to know information about plugin.

+11. Spellchecker includes on dotfiles.
+These contain three unseperated files.
+The .add extention meaning file has been added new word.
+These files have already rsycn to `$VIMRUNTIME SPELL` in `~/.vim/spell/`.

 # Setting up Vim for R

 1. Xquartz for viewing table from R.